s1522711/ovixTicketKiller/README.md

 # Ovix ticket killer
-small and shitty discord.py bot made for ovix to auto delete tickets if they are created for a disabled game
+small and shitty discord.py bot made for ovix to auto delete tickets if they are created for a disabled game or delete password reset tickets that were not created for password resets

 # Dependencies
 this bot depends on: